A lot of thought has gone into making sailing the Hadron H2 dinghy a pleasant and rewarding experience. Here are some of the main features:

 - The extremely light, performance-orientated but forgiving hull form and rig produces a versatile, manageable dinghy which can be sailed on lake, river or sea, with good performance to windward and also offwind.
-An easy performance dinghy for novices.
+An easy performance dinghy for relative novices.
 Excellent handling and exhilarating performance for experienced sailors.

 - The large, deep cockpit area and ergonomic side decks provide a comfortable sitting out position.
 The central buoyancy compartment acts as a useful seat in light conditions.
 There is also a thwart for that purpose.

 - A centreboard is fitted – much more convenient than a dagger board, especially on a singlehander.
+The centreboard can be adjusted while sitting out.

 - The flared hull, good freeboard and wide gunwhales minimise spray and keep the crew dry in all but the windiest conditions.